 With the country’s growing involvement in the World War, Leifer registered for the draft while living in Montana, but there is no record of his having served on active duty or overseas.
 Many young men were being drafted into the armed services at this time, creating opportunities in baseball for players like Leifer that they might not have otherwise had.
 In addition, on the West Coast, many players quit their teams for better pay working in the naval shipyards.
 Leifer went to the Oakland Oaks of the Pacific Coast League and opened the 1918 season as the team’s regular left fielder.
 In early May he broke an ankle sliding into third base and had not yet returned to the lineup when the Pacific Coast League suspended play for the season on July 14.
 In 1919, Elmer started the season with Moose Jaw (Saskatchewan) in the Western Canada League, and finished the year with the Portland Beavers of the Pacific Coast League.

-In the spring of 1922 the White Sox optioned Leifer to their top minor-league club, the Little Rock Travelers of the Southern Association.
+In the spring of 1922 the White Sox optioned Leifer to the Little Rock Travelers of the Southern Association.
 On May 10, 1922, Little Rock was playing the Crackers in Atlanta.
-In the bottom of the fourth inning, Atlanta third baseman Fred Graf lifted a popup behind second base, and both center fielder Leifer and shortstop Travis Jackson gave chase.
-The two players collided violently while the ball dropped and Graf circled the bases for a home run.
+In the bottom of the fourth inning, an Atlanta player lifted a popup behind second base, and both center fielder Leifer and shortstop Travis Jackson gave chase.
+The two players collided violently while the ball dropped and the batter circled the bases for a home run.

 Leifer and Jackson were taken to Grady Hospital in Atlanta and initially it was thought they had merely suffered cuts and bruises, as it was announced that they would accompany the team on its next road series, in Birmingham.
 Jackson’s injuries were relatively minor, and he returned to the Travelers’ lineup ten days later.
 But after further observation of Leifer, it was determined that he had suffered a fractured skull and a severed optic nerve, costing him the sight in his left eye.
 His physician indicated that he would be hospitalized for at least a month, and many news outletsix were reporting that Leifer would never play baseball again.